rrakowski2/medical-imaging-foot-perfusion-tracking-AI/README.md

+## Repository Overview

-## The repository showcases a fully automated thermal perfusion analysis tool built on an AI-powered computer vision model (U-Net implemented in PyTorch).
-It tracks foot displacement and infers the evolution of selected temperature statistics within plantar angiosomes.
+This repository presents a fully automated thermal perfusion analysis tool powered by an AI-based computer vision model (U-Net implemented in PyTorch).
+The system tracks foot displacement and infers the progression of selected temperature statistics across plantar angiosomes.

+## Implementation Notes

-## The functionality is contained within a few scripts rather than being modularized, in order to simplify presentation.
+To simplify presentation, the core functionality is contained within a small number of scripts rather than being fully modularized.